Election: Timing

-Undemocratic or unfair
+Undemocratic or unfair elections

 Buenos Aires 1892: "The rival voters were kept back by an armed force of police out of sight to others.
 Only batches of two or three were allowed to enter the polling office at a time.
 Armed sentries guarded the gates and the doors."
 Godefroy Durand, The Graphic, 21 May 1892.

 In many of the countries with weak rule of law, the most common reason why elections do not meet international standards of being "free and fair" is interference from the incumbent government.
 Dictators may use the powers of the executive (police, martial law, censorship, physical implementation of the election mechanism, etc.) to remain in power despite popular opinion in favour of removal.
 Members of a particular faction in a legislature may use the power of the majority or supermajority (passing criminal laws, and defining the electoral mechanisms including eligibility and district boundaries) to prevent the balance of power in the body from shifting to a rival faction due to an election.

 Non-governmental entities can also interfere with elections, through physical force, verbal intimidation, or fraud, which can result in improper casting or counting of votes.
 Monitoring for and minimizing electoral fraud is also an ongoing task in countries with strong traditions of free and fair elections.
 Problems that prevent an election from being "free and fair" take various forms.

 Lack of open political debate or an informed electorate

 The electorate may be poorly informed about issues or candidates due to lack of freedom of the press, lack of objectivity in the press due to state or corporate control, or lack of access to news and political media.
 Freedom of speech may be curtailed by the state, favouring certain viewpoints or state propaganda.
-Scheduling frequent elections can also lead to voter fatigue.
+Scheduling frequent elections can also lead to voter fatigue and political apathy.

 Violation of political egalitarianism

-Gerrymandering, wasted votes and manipulating electoral thresholds can prevent that all votes count equally.
+Gerrymandering and wasted votes due to electoral thresholds can prevent all votes from counting equally.